 A Dozen Facts About Medicare Advantage

 Medicare Advantage plans have played an increasingly larger role in the Medicare program over the past decade.
 More than 20 million Medicare beneficiaries (34%) are enrolled in Medicare Advantage plans in 2018.
 This collection provides updated information about Medicare Advantage enrollment trends, premiums, and out-of-pocket limits.
-It also includes new analyses of Medicare Advantage plans’ extra benefits, use of prior authorization, and bonus payments paid by Medicare.
+It also includes new analyses of Medicare Advantage plans’ extra benefits, and bonus payments paid by Medicare.

 1. Enrollment in Medicare Advantage has nearly doubled over the past decade